Global shares head for worst week since 2008 financial crisis

 As investors rushed to safe assets, gold XAU= stood at $1,646.4 near seven-year high of $1,688.9 hit earlier this month.

-The euro stood at $1.1005 EUR=, having jumped over 1% in the previous session, the biggest gain in more than two years.
+The euro stood at $1.1005 EUR=, having jumped over 1% in the previous session, the biggest gain in more than two years as investors wound back bets against the currency versus the dollar.

 Editing by Sam Holmes